 Facebook is always focused on making several changes to its app.
-Facebook is therefore, working on bringing a couple of significant improvements to the video features for its Android app, something which has been a weak point of the of the social media for quite some time now on the Android platform.
+Facebook is, therefore, working on bringing a couple of significant improvements to the video features for its Android app, something which has been a weak point of social media for quite some time now on the Android platform.

 Now, the Android users of Facebook will finally be able to upload videos in High-Definition (HD) resolutions.

 This feature is already present on iOS for a long time, but now it will also be seen on Android apps.
 While some users are seeing this change on the general release of the Android app, others can only see it on the beta channel.

 The Android Police, a technical website first noticed the option in the Facebook app’s Settings menu.
 The users will have to head to the settings menu to find an option reading “Upload videos in HD” right beneath the option for uploading photos in HD.